osmanatam/100-days-of-code/post-log-2021.md

 - Tinkercad

   [Tinkercad](https://www.tinkercad.com/) has a virtual circuit maker.
 It allows you to create virtual circuits.
-You can use virtual power supplies, virtual components, and even even test it all with a virtual multimeter.
+You can use virtual power supplies, virtual components, and even test it all with a virtual multimeter.
 Great for practicing basic electronics without expensive components.

    <img src="log_imgs/tinkercad_2-21-21.png" width= 100%>